AmanDevNet/Varicose-Vein-Recovery-Model/README.md

 Visualization & Summary:  Charts are generated to visually represent the recovery progression, and a summary text file captures all the results.

 Getting Started
-Follow these steps to set up and run the project on your local machine.
+Follow these steps to set up and run the project.

 Prerequisites
 Python 3.x